Jet-Set-Radio-API/JetSetRadio-API/src/docs/DEV_SETUP.md

     BRC_DB
     CORE_DB=
     ```
     The databases section in the env file are names of the databases.
-For development purposes it does not matter what these names are just as long as you can distinguish one from the other and you know which one is which.
+For development purposes it does not matter what these names are but I recommend labeling it as QA-JSR, QA-JSRF, QA-BRC, or something similar.

 6. Run the project
     ```sh